SoFoDa/MovieListApplication/README.md

   'API_ENDPOINT': 'api'
 };
 ```
+5. Create mysql database with the schema found in app/models/db_schema.sql
-5. Go to the root of the project and run the server with npm start
+6. Go to the root of the project and run the server with npm start
-6. Launch the app w/ flutter run
+7. Launch the app w/ flutter run